thoughtbot/noisy-animals-kata/README.md

 ### New requirements are so great!
 When/If you're feeling comfortable with the code, try adding these animals:

-A snake that makes the noise "slither"
-A mouse that is so silent that it outputs only blank lines
+A snake that makes the noise "hiss" when it is loud and "slither" when it is not loud A mouse that is so silent that it outputs only one blank line, whether loud or quiet

 Support the `true` or `false` values for the `is_loud` flag in both cases.